scrtlabs/SecretNetwork/docs/testnet/testnet-docs.md

 ## Run a full node

 1. Run steps 1-3 of the previous section (light client guide) on your server.
-2. Initialize your installation of the Enigma Blockchain.
+2. Initialize your installation of the Secret Network.
 Choose a  **moniker**  for yourself that will be public, and replace  `<MONIKER>`  with your moniker below

    ```bash
    enigmad init <MONIKER> --chain-id enigma-testnet